EPFLRocketTeam/SupersonicTestRocket/README.md

 |───mtp
 |   └───mtp.ino         the code to run with the Arduino IDE to access the SD
 |
-└───readings            interesting readings relevant to the project
+└───PCB                 the Kicad files to reproduce the PCB └───readings            interesting readings relevant to the project

 ```